madaan/self-refine/docs/pie_eval.md

 output_report_file_path: "Where should the report file be generated?"
 ```

 - Please see the [pie repo](https://github.com/madaan/pie-perf/blob/main/README.md#evaluating-your-method) for more details.
+Note that we are using generated test cases, which are also available at [pie repo](https://github.com/madaan/pie-perf/blob/main/README.md#evaluating-your-method).

 2. **Step 2** (run pie eval)